-Always loosen the locking nut (a) before each adjustment.
-Do not turn the adjusting screw out more than 12 mm (0.47 in.).
-Always make sure the throttle lever free play remains adjusted to $3\text{mm}\sim5\text{mm}$ (0.12 in. \sim 0.20 in.).
+Always loosen the locking nut 1 before each adjustment.
+Do not turn the adjusting screw out more than a 12 mm (0.47 in).
+Always make sure the throttle lever free play remains adjusted to 3mm~5mm (0.12in~0.20 in).
 Tighten the locking nut when the adjustment is completed.